-Symptoms of Insulin Resistance
+Signs and Symptoms of Insulin Resistance

 The concept of "insulin resistance" is continuously thrown around largely related to the rise of diabetes.
 But delving into its relation to the chronic disease and strengthening its understanding is valuable for diabetes prevention.

 What Is Insulin Resistance?

-Symptoms of Insulin Resistance
+Physical Symptoms of Insulin Resistance

-It should go without saying individuals may experience more severe symptoms than others, while many commonly go without.
+Some individuals may experience more severe symptoms than others, while many commonly go without.

 • Craving Sugar or Starches

 The body may start to crave sugars and starches when they cannot be utilized properly.
 If glucose never makes it into the cells and stays in the blood, it may feel deprived and accelerate a feeling of sugar deprivation.